Showing posts with label Crimean War. Show all posts

 State Library of Victoria Image H4205

-The other interesting thing about the Crimean War is that many Victorian place and street names are connected to the battles and personalities of the War.
-A prime example can be seen in the suburb of St Kilda which has a Crimea, Odessa, Sebastapol, Raglan, Alma, Inkerman (2), Malakoff and Redan Street and is next to the suburb of Balaclava; the last five are named after battles; Odessa is a port on the Black Sea.
+The other interesting thing about the Crimean War is that a number of Victorian place and street names are connected to the battles and personalities of the War.
+A prime example can be seen in the suburb of St Kilda which has a Crimea, Odessa, Sebastapol, Raglan, Alma, Inkerman (3), Malakoff, Redan and Balaclava Street.
+St Kilda is also next to the suburb of Balaclava.
+Odessa is a port on the Black Sea, near the Crimean Peninsula.
 Sebastapol is named for a city on the Crimean Peninsula, which was besieged for eleven months from October 1854.
 It is also the source of the name of the town of Sebastapol, near Ballarat.
 Raglan is named for Baron Raglan (1788-1855) a commander of the British troops during the War and there is also a town called Raglan, near Beaufort.
+Alma, Inkerman, Redan and Balaclava were Crimean War battles.
+Malakoff was named for Aimable-Jean-Jacques Pélissier, duc de Malakoff (1794-1864), the last French commander in chief in the Crimean War.
+(4)

 In Cranbourne there are three streets with a Crimean War connection -